How unproportional must a graph be?: Introduction

 where $\aut(H)$ is the group of automorphisms of $H$.

 Let $k\ge 2$ be a fixed integer parameter.
-For any graph $G$ on $n$ vertices, let
+For any graph $G$ on $n$ vertices and a real $0<p<1$, let

-where the maximum is taken over all (non-isomorphic) graphs $F$ on $k$ vertices and $0<p<1$.
+where the maximum is taken over all (non-isomorphic) graphs $F$ on $k$ vertices.
 The quantity $u_k(G,p)$ measures how far the graph $G$ is away from the random graph $\G np $ in terms of $k$-vertex induced subgraph counts.
-This is within a constant factor (that depends on $k$ only) from the variational distance between $\G kp$ and a random $k$-vertex subgraph of $G$.
+For example, $u_k(G,p)/n^k$ is within a constant factor (that depends on $k$ only) from the total variational distance between $\G kp$ and a random $k$-vertex subgraph of $G$.

 We are interested in estimating

 the minimum value of $u_k(G,p)$ that a graph $G$ of order $n$ can have.
 Informally speaking, we ask how $p$-quasirandom a graph of order $n$ can be.